Kotlin/kotlinx-lincheck/docs/progress-guarantees.md

 ## To sum up

-In this section you have learnt how you can check your algorithm for liveness bugs using model checking testing mode.
+In this section you have learnt how you can check your algorithm for liveness bugs using model checking.

 > Get the full code of the example [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/DataHolderTest.kt).

-By this moment you have learnt about different testing modes, their applications and various ways to configure a test.
+By this moment you have learnt about different testing strategies, their applications and various ways to configure a test.
 In [the next section](verification.md) we will cover some tips on the `Lincheck` verification stage.